bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 ---
 title: Enable dark theme in Gatsby
-date: 2020-05-09
+date: 2020-05-10
-description: Dark theme is a cool feature but also the toughest problem for this website.
-This post introduces a simple but effective way to enable the dark theme in a Gatsby site after a while of experimenting.
+description: A dark theme is a cool feature but also the toughest problem for my blog.
+This post shows how I implemented a dark theme and a much simpler and more effective solution that came out later.
 tags: ["react", "gatsby", "dark-theme", "tailwindcss"]
 ---

-Dark themes are designed to reduce the luminance emitted by device screens and to improve visual ergonomics by reducing eye strain.
+A dark theme is a cool feature to have for a website.
+It was designed to reduce the luminance emitted by device screens and to improve visual ergonomics by reducing eye strain.
 However, it is perhaps the most complicated part of building my blog.
 I, therefore, feel it would be helpful to write down my experience when implementing the feature.

 ## Requirements